Pantocyclus/InstantSCCS/README.md

 A summary of key farming resources used is listed below (which shows the worst case scenario where we failed to get the gingerbread latte from the Gingerbread City NC). <br />
 The same summary is generated at the end of each run, with a list of unique tasks that utilized each resource. <br />
-<sub><sup>Note that some of these are subject to variance, including but not limited to Free Banishes (due to Holiday Wanderers and Gingerbread luck), the Gingerbread City Noon NC (due to not getting enough sprinkles) and Peppermint Sprouts (depending on our luck in summoning candy hearts).</sup></sub>
+<sub><sup>Note 1: Some of these are subject to variance, including but not limited to Free Banishes (due to Holiday Wanderers and unluckily missing our high sprinkle Gingerbread targets in 3 free banishes), the Gingerbread City Noon NC (due to the same aforementioned Gingerbread luck) and Peppermint Sprouts (depending on our luck in Summoning Candy Hearts).</sup></sub> <br />
+<sub><sup>Note 2: It should achieve a 1/105 HCCS >95% of the time (mainly failing if we lose all 3 33% die roll on the Gingerbread Gentrified).
+Organ usage is always fixed at 0/4/2.</sup></sub>

 | Free Banishes Used | Usage |
 | ------------------ | ----- |